SicMundus86/ProjectivyIconPack/README.md

 Whilst we aim to fulfil all requests, there is no guarantee that every request will be completed, and no specific timeframe can be provided for when requested icons may be added.

 Before submitting a request, please check that the icon is not already included in the pack.
-A list of current supported application icons can be found [**here**]([https://github.com/SicMundus86/ProjectivyIconPack/blob/main/Icons/Application_icon_list](https://github.com/SicMundus86/ProjectivyIconPack/blob/main/Icons/IconPackList.md)).
+A list of current supported application icons can be found You can see the full list of supported applications [**here**](https://github.com/SicMundus86/ProjectivyIconPack/blob/main/Icons/IconPackList.md)

 ---